Sojourneer/Constrained-Inverse-Schematics-Sketchbook/README.md

  Constrained Inverse schematics Processing.org Sketchbook.

- Based on the IK code demonstrated on the Programming Chaos channel: https://www.youtube.com/watch?v=NfuO66wsuRg
+ This is based on the IK code demonstrated on the Programming Chaos channel in an excellent video: https://www.youtube.com/watch?v=NfuO66wsuRg, and extends it with explicit joints and limits.